Higgs production via vector-boson fusion at the LHC: Review of the state of the art

 \subsection{Recent experimental measurements}

 Ten years after observing the Higgs boson, the current experimental accuracy reaches levels of $\approx 30\%$ on the total and inclusive cross-section in individual final states~\cite{ATLAS:2022vkf,CMS:2022dwd}.
-Table~\ref{tab:exp-refIncMu} summarizes the latest sensitivity of both ATLAS and CMS VBF results using the Run-2 dataset at $\sqrt{s}=13 \TeV$.
+Table~\ref{tab:exp-refIncMu} summarizes the latest sensitivity on the inclusive VBF signal of both ATLAS and CMS VBF results using the Run-2 dataset at $\sqrt{s}=13 \TeV$.

-This unprecedented precision achieved with the proton-proton collision data recorded at the LHC Run 1 and Run 2 allowed for a more precise investigation of these production mechanisms.
+This unprecedented precision achieved with the proton-proton collision data recorded at the LHC Run 1 and Run 2 allowed for a more precise investigation of these production mechanisms and VBF in particular.
 The STXS framework~\cite{Berger:2019wnu} provides a tool for combining the sensitivity of different Higgs boson decay channels for probing the couplings to fundamental particles at the production level.
 Both ATLAS and CMS have completed the experimental reach at Run-2, reaching the $10\%$ level of precision individually~\cite{ATLAS:2022vkf,CMS:2022dwd} on the combination from all available decay channels of Stage-0 STXS cross-section.

 The further splitting of the production phase-space into $m_{\text{jj}}$ and $p_{\text{T}}^{\text{H}}$ bins allows for setting stringent limits on new phenomena in a plethora of models and frameworks, such as Effective Field Theories, Supersymmetry, and generic coupling modifier frameworks.
 Beyond the channel-combined sensitivity, the LHC experiments have measured the VBF cross-section as a function of kinematic observables in single-channel decays.
 Fiducial measurements provide detector-independent cross-sections as a function of kinematic observables within a defined fiducial phase space.
 Organized by Higgs decay channels and measurement types - STXS or fiducial cross-section measurements, Table~\ref{tab:exp-ref} summarises the references of the most recent results at Run-2 from the ATLAS and CMS experiments.